-Due to ongoing regular rainfall from early 2020 the bushfire risk during the reporting period was generally low, however prolific vegetation growth may lead to a higher fuel load when conditions dry out.
+Due to ongoing regular rainfall from early 2020 the bushfire risk during the reporting period was generally low, however prolific vegetation growth may lead to a higher fuel load when conditions dry out which is expected to be the case in the coming period.
 Gunlake manages the agricultural areas of the quarry through the use of sheep grazing to reduce the risk of grass fires.